 Once upon a time, the idea of business ethics was more of an abstract or philosophical notion that seemed more suited for discussion in a university lecture or at a business conference.
 Today, however, organisations of all sizes and industries must have concrete ways of addressing ethics and compliance issues as a principal component of their business processes and strategy.

-According to a study by PwC, 98 per cent of senior leaders say they’re committed to compliance and ethics however only 67 per cent have a process in place to identify the owners of compliance and ethics-related risks with only a third having an officer in place for the overall compliance and ethics.
-56 per cent of the companies don’t have a chief ethics officer at all, and only 20 per cent have a Board of Directors that formed separate compliance and ethics committees.
+According to a study by PwC, 98 per cent of senior leaders say they’re committed to compliance and ethics; however, only 67 per cent have a process in place to identify the owners of compliance and ethics-related risks, with only a third having an officer in place for the overall compliance and ethics.
+Fifty-six per cent of the companies don’t have a chief ethics officer at all, and only 20 per cent have a Board of Directors that formed separate compliance and ethics committees.
 The study reports that 82 per cent of leaders communicated with employees on ethics, but 46 per cent of this is done in business meetings or by email.
-You can read the result in full PwC website.
+You can read the result on the full PwC website.

 Empower your organisation to mitigate risk!